daysond/SED500ASG1_QUSTION/SED5_ASG1.md

 Although it's used in various numerical methods, in machine learning, adaptive learning rate is also commonly used.

-In my opinion, it's some kind of learning because it doesn't adjust the step size by some fix amount, it 'knows' how to converge to the solution.
+In my opinion, it's some kind of learning because it doesn't adjust the step size by a fixed amount or rate, it 'knows' how to converge to the solution.

 The code below is the implementation for the diode-resistor circuit.